Do hands-on labs cost extra?

 - Click Connection from the list of configuration options.

 - Type 10 into the Seconds between keepalives.

 If you don't want to modify your `ssh_config` file, you can append your ssh command:

 How do I connect to a network in the OpenStack lab?

-When you log into the Horizon web GUI in an OpenStack Lab, you will not automatically see a network.
-You will need to select the correct tenant at the top after logging in.
+When you log into the Horizon web GUI in an OpenStack Lab, you won't automatically see a network.
+You'll need to select the correct tenant at the top after logging in.

-When you log in, a project called invisible_to_admin is usually automatically selected.
-In order to connect to a network, you will need to use the dropdown and select demo, which has access to the networks needed for the lab.
+When you log in, a project called invisible_to_admin is automatically selected.
+Click the dropdown menu and select demo.
+Demo has access to the networks needed for the lab.